-Company title involves a company being the sole registered proprietor of the land in which the units are situated.
-Each unit owner has shares in the company.
-Ownership of shares in the company (evidenced by a share certificate) provides a unit owner the exclusive right to occupy their unit and entitles them to use the common areas (i.e. driveway’s, pool, etc).
+Company title involves a company being the sole registered proprietor of the land in which the Cottages are situated.
+Each cottage owner has shares in the company.
+Ownership of shares in the company (evidenced by a share certificate) provides a cottage owner the exclusive right to occupy their cottage and entitles them to use the common areas (i.e. driveway’s, pool, etc).

 What will I own?

-The specific unit allocated to each purchaser is described within the company’s constitution and will also correspond with a plan annexed to the constitution.
+The specific cottage allocated to each purchaser is described within the company’s constitution and will also correspond with a plan annexed to the constitution.